Help center

 If the device still shows offline after these steps, contact support.

-WiFi can be less reliable than ethernet.
+Wi-Fi can be less reliable when the box is far from the router.
 Try these fixes:

 Proxy speed depends on your home internet speed.
 Here's how to maximize it: